I saw a Santander bank branch in Santiago, Chile that doubled up as a co-working space and cafe.

 I know that banks in the UK have been searching for ways to make their branch networks useful for their local community as more customers move to do most of their banking online.

-The things branches were needed for, or indeed useful for, aren’t the same for many customers – if they bank with a ‘modern’ bank.
+The things branches were needed for or useful for aren’t the same for many customers – if they bank with a ‘modern’ bank.
 So, for example, you can now deposit cheques using your mobile phone, fix problems with your account online, in an app or on the telephone and update your details, e.g. change of address, in the same way.

 Branches are useful when we need human conversation, advice or support.